Egyptian Armed Forces: Twentieth century

 During the North Yemen Civil War that began in 1962, the Egyptian Armed Forces undertook one of their most extensive foreign deployments, dispatching tens of thousands of troops in support of republican forces against the royalists backed by Saudi Arabia, Jordan, and Israel.
 "In addition to Egyptian aid, the Soviet Union supplied 24 MiG-19s to the republicans."
 Authorized by President Gamal Abdel Nasser, the campaign involved sustained aerial and ground operations with Soviet support.
 Within months of the initial deployment in 1962, Nasser recognized that the campaign would demand far more than anticipated and sought a face-saving exit strategy, but the scope of engagement continued to escalate.

 Fewer than 5,000 troops were initially deployed in October 1962, rising to 15,000 by December, 36,000 by late 1963, and 50,000 by late 1964.
 The peak came in late 1965, with approximately 55,000 personnel divided across 13 infantry regiments, an artillery division, a tank division from the Egyptian Armoured Corps, and multiple Special Forces and airborne regiments.
 Egyptian field commanders reported logistical constraints, notably the absence of reliable topographical maps during the early phase of operations.
-The prolonged and resource-intensive conflict strained Egypt’s military capabilities and readiness, contributing to its strategic vulnerability ahead of Israel's invasion in 1967.
+The prolonged and resource-intensive conflict strained Egypt's military capabilities and readiness, and left it vulnerable ahead of Israel's invasion in 1967.

-In the period leading up to the Six-Day War in 1967, the Egyptian Armed Forces were organized into four regional military commands, Suez, Sinai, the Nile Delta, and the Nile Valley up to the border with Sudan, while the remaining 75 percent of Egypt’s territory fell under the exclusive jurisdiction of the Frontier Corps.
+In the period leading up to the Six-Day War in 1967, the Egyptian Armed Forces were organized into four regional military commands, Suez, Sinai, the Nile Delta, and the Nile Valley up to the border with Sudan, while the remaining 75 percent of Egypt's territory fell under the exclusive jurisdiction of the Frontier Corps.
 Tensions escalated in May 1967 when President Gamal Abdel Nasser announced the closure of the Straits of Tiran to Israeli shipping, an action Israel interpreted as a casus belli and responded to by mobilizing its forces.

 In response, Egypt deployed three battalions of commandos to Amman in coordination with Jordan on 3 June.
-According to historian Trevor N. Dupuy, drawing on the memoirs of King Hussein of Jordan, Nasser’s intent was not to initiate a war but to achieve political and rhetorical leverage.
+According to historian Trevor N. Dupuy, drawing on the memoirs of King Hussein of Jordan, Nasser's intent was not to initiate a war but to achieve political and rhetorical leverage.
 Nevertheless, Israel proceeded with military action on 5 June.